 Computer labs are available during most weekdays and evening hours and on selected weekends.
 To receive services without coming to campus, students may take advantage of call-in/e-mail services provided by the Director of University Libraries, or help-line/e-mail support provided by the Campus Center staff.
-Copying machines are available in all Campus Centers for student use.
+Copying machines are available for student use.